Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

 However, Markov processes-based recommendation models cannot capture the changes of user's long-term preferences.
-To overcome the flaw, combining the Markov processes method with the matrix factorization method that can capture long-term preferences is a promising direction.
-For instance, FPMC \cite{rendle2010factorizing} builds several transition matrices corresponding to each user by the Markov processes method and uses them to aggregate into a tensor, where the missing values represent unobserved user-item interactions.
-After that, FPMC uses the Tucker decomposition (TD) method \cite{kim2007nonnegative} to factorize the tensor like the matrix factorization method does in order to obtain the user and item embeddings.
-Besides, Fossil \cite{he2016fusing} fuses user's long-term preferences learned by the matrix factorization method and short-term preferences captured by a high-order Markov chain to the hybrid preferences.
-Wu et al. \cite{wu2013personalized} applied embedding techniques to build transition matrices enabling the transition probability to involve the user's long-term preferences.
-Most of these works fuse user's long-term and short-term preferences linearly but inevitably lose the higher-order patterns hidden in user-item interactions.
+To overcome the flaw, combining the Markov processes framework with the matrix factorization framework is a promising strategy since the latter generally performs well in capturing user's long-term preferences.
+Methodologically, for instance, by means of the Markov processes framework, FPMC \cite{rendle2010factorizing} builds several transition matrices corresponding to each user used to aggregate into a tensor, where the missing values correspond to unobserved user-item interactions.
+After that, through Tucker decomposition (TD) \cite{kim2007nonnegative}, FPMC factorizes the tensor into the embedding matrices of users and items, used to approximately reconstruct the original tensor in order to predict the missing values, as the matrix factorization framework does.
+Besides, by fusing user's long-term preferences learned by the matrix factorization framework and user's short-term preferences captured by a high-order Markov chain, Fossil \cite{he2016fusing} can represent user's hybrid preferences for items.
+By applying embedding techniques to build the transition matrices of the Markov processes framework, Wu et al. \cite{wu2013personalized} enabled the transition probabilities to involve user's long-term preferences.
+Since most of these works fuse user's long-term and short-term preferences linearly, they inevitably lose the higher-order patterns hidden in user-item interactions.
 In this regard, Wang et al. \cite{wang2015learning} proposed a two-layer structure constructed with different aggregation operations.

-In addition, Markov processes-based recommendation models can also be enhanced, to some extent, by the Bayesian analysis method for automatic hyper-parameters adjustment.
-Take MFMP \cite{zhang2019movie} as an instance, which is the probabilistic version of TimeSVD++ \cite{koren2009collaborative}.
-It hypothesizes that the changes of $U_i(t),V_j(t)$ over time follow the Gaussian Hidden Markov processes rule; so maximizing the posterior distribution can be performed by
+In addition, based automatic hyper-parameters adjustment on Bayesian analysis method, the accuracy of Markov processes-based recommendation models can be enhanced to some extent.
+Take MFMP \cite{zhang2019movie} as an instance, the probabilistic version of TimeSVD++ \cite{koren2009collaborative}.
+By hypothesizing that the changes of $U_i(t)$ and $V_j(t)$ over time follow the Gaussian Hidden Markov processes rule, maximizing the posterior distribution can run by